|

 • Treatment doesn’t have to be voluntary to work, though voluntary treatment is best.

-• Treatment programs must asses for hepatitis B and C, HIV/AIDS, tuberculosis and other infectious diseases, provide necessary treatment and risk-reduction counseling.
+• Treatment programs must assess hepatitis B and C, HIV/AIDS, tuberculosis, and other infectious diseases and provide necessary treatment and risk-reduction counseling.
 (3)

 Prevention

-Substance use disorder and addiction is preventable.
-Examining and addressing all risk factors is important.
-Drug and alcohol education and prevention efforts aimed at children, teenagers and youth can be effective in preventing substance use, misuse, and abuse.
-Involving not only the children and youth but their families, schools, communities and the media in these efforts is essential.
+Substance use disorder and addiction are preventable.
+Examining and addressing all risk factors is essential.
+Drug and alcohol education and prevention efforts aimed at children, teenagers, and youth can effectively prevent substance use, misuse, and abuse.
+Involving the children and youth and their families, schools, communities, and the media in these efforts is essential.
 (3)

 How to Help Someone with Addiction